Dethada/Password-Recovery-Utility/README.md

 Remember to link crypt library and openmp using `-lcrypt` and `-fopenmp` when compiling.

+# General To-dos

+* Use a header file for common functions
+* format time according to requirement
+* breakdown large functions into sub functions

 ## Cryptographic hash lookup generator
 ![](images/task1.png)
 > Execution Time using 8 threads: 48s (wordlist.txt)